Red lid bin collections - recycling

 Time and Place

-On your collection day please put your bin out at the edge of your property by 6:30am, if you live in a flat please use your communal bin and we will collect from the communal bin store.
+On your collection day please put your bin out at the edge of your property by 6:30am with the handles facing the road, if you live in a flat please use your communal bin and we will collect from the communal bin store.

 Find out your red lidded bin collection dates.
 You can search by postcode (don't forget the space example: CV9 1DE), house, farm or building name or street.